-Row Labels Sum of male Sum offemale
+Row Labels Sum of male Sum of female

-Strongly Disagree and an and the second second second 0 0
+Strongly Disagree 0 0

 Disagree 4 4

-None / Normal 10 8
+None / Normal 10 $\{S_i\}$

 Agree 6 0

-Strongly Agree 0 0
+Strongly Agree 0.00

-Total 20 12
+Total 1 20 12

 None of the instructors thought that there is a clean and consistent set of values to do work.
-Four males and females thought that there is a clean and consistent set of value to do work, ten males and eight males normally thought that there is a clear and consistent set of values to do work and only six males males are do work and only six males
+Four males and females thought that there is a clean and consistent set of value to do work, ten males and eight females normally thought that there is a clear and consistent set of values to do work and only six males agreed.